stpdimitrov/peakwork/README.md

 ##Project description

- The microservice aims to serves as a comuttator to Iex market data.
+ The microservice aims to serves as a commutator to Iex market data.
  It gathers stock market data for configurable set of companies symbols and periodical timing.
  The collected data is then persisted with aid of google datastore service.
  The application have one endpoint for retrieving historical records of stock data in Json array type.